“PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions.” – Susan Pease Banitt.

 Why do people get PTSD?

 The subconscious mind never forgets.
 The stories are eerily similar.
-The patient awakens from a terrifying recurrent dream, sweating, heart beating fast, and often unable to fall sleep again that night.
+The patient awakens from a terrifying recurrent dream, sweating, heart beating fast, and often unable to fall asleep again that night.
 Young and old have suffered trauma on the battlefield, others at home from rape, abuse or crime.
 Recurrent nightmares are the most defining symptom of post-traumatic stress disorder.
 Memories stay locked in the subconscious is to protect you from reliving past trauma and shock.

 An American soldier serving in Iraq recently wrote, “Last night I dreamed I was flying in a Blackhawk to another FOB and blood was covering the seats and the floor of the bird.
 There was so much that I was scooping it out the door with my hands.
 It is affecting my sleep a lot.”

-Hidden stories may protect you, but they are like a monster that lurks in your subconscious and repeatedly haunts.
+Hidden stories may protect you, but they are like a monster that lurks in your subconscious and repeatedly haunts you.
 This hidden stuff has a way of creating lots of drama, blame, and distractions.
 It also drains your energy and keeps you from experiencing the life you want.
 Only when you bring this stuff to surface awareness can its energy be released and its cyclical appearance cleared.
 It is when you unlock your subconscious that you can regain control and dissipate its hold.

 What is the difference between nightmares and night terrors?